liborsvoboda/WooCommerce-Addon-Plugin/README.md

 EN:

-New in the menu "Absolutely unique EASY SYSTEM BUILDER" absolutely easy to create a 3-tier system with excel knowledge Just create a Table for Data and a Form, all in graphic designers So you literally click on the system, 1 table every day = sales system with orders and offers per month And that's not all, by any chance.
+New in the menu "Absolutely unique EASY SYSTEM BUILDER" absolutely easy to create a 3-tier system (LIBOVOLNÁ DB, BACKEND-SERVER, FRONTEND-KLIENT) with excel knowledge Just create a Table for Data and a Form, all in graphic designers So you literally click on the system, 1 table every day = sales system with orders and offers per month And that's not all, by any chance.